Summary of significant EVM principles – online only

 The Swiss Re Group, which is headquartered in Zurich, Switzerland, comprises Swiss Re Ltd (the parent company) and its subsidiaries (collectively, the “Swiss Re Group” or the “Group”).
 The Swiss Re Group is a wholesale provider of reinsurance, insurance and other insurance-based forms of risk transfer.
 Working through brokers and a network of offices around the globe, the Group serves a client base made up of insurance companies, mid-to-large-sized corporations and public-sector clients.

 The EVM financial information has been prepared in accordance with the Group’s EVM principles.
 All significant intra-group transactions and balances have been eliminated on consolidation.

-All individual amounts in tables for 2018 are rounded independently.
-As a consequence, the rounded individual amounts may not add up to the rounded totals.
+All individual amounts in tables and graphs are rounded independently.
+Therefore, the rounded individual amounts may not add up to the rounded totals.
 All ratios and variances are calculated using the underlying amounts rather than the rounded amounts.
-For 2017 comparative information, the old rounding method has been retained, which ensured that all individual amounts presented in tables add up, resulting in rounding adjustments to some individual amounts.

 Principles of consolidation

 The EVM financial information follows the same consolidation principles as used in the preparation of the Group’s consolidated US GAAP financial statements, except for holdings with non-controlling interests to which proportionate consolidation is applied to reflect Swiss Re’s economic share.